 Format of /etc/hosts on Linux different from Windows?
 Unix Linux Stack Exchange.

 About Us Learn more about Stack Overflow the company.
 Business Learn more about hiring developers or posting ads with us.
 Unix Linux Stack Exchange is a question and answer site for users of Linux FreeBSD and other Unx-like operating systems.
-Join them it only takes a minute Sign up.
+Join them it only takes a minute.
 Here's how it works.
 Anybody can ask a question.
 The best answers are voted up and rise to the top.
 Format of /etc/hosts on Linux different from Windows? up vote 10 down vote favorite.
 Pasted below this question is a sample of a /etc/hosts file from a Linux CentOS and a Windows machine.

-Linux and UNIX hostname command help and examples.
+Linux host command information and examples.

-Linux and Unix host Command Examples.
+Linux and Unix host Command Examples nixCraft.

 Linux Shell Scripting TutoriaL.
 Linux and Unix tutorials for new and seasoned sysadmin.
 Linux and Unix host Command Examples.
 Posted on January 12 2012 January 23 2014 in Categories Commands Linux UNIX last updated January 23 2014.
 I am a new Linux and command line user.
 How do I use host command line utility to verify DNS settings on Linux and Unix-like operating systems?